 Request from a Senior Network officer or Authorised Person

-- You must produce the contactless payment method used for payment of your journey on request by a Senior Network Officer or Authorised Person for the purpose of confirming you tapped to enable payment of your fare.
-The Senior Network Officer or Authorised Person will use a revenue protection device to determine if you have used the contactless payment method to enable payment of the fare for the journey.
+- You must produce the Smart Ticketing payment method used for payment of your journey on request by a Senior Network Officer or Authorised Person for the purpose of confirming you tapped to enable payment of your fare.
+The Senior Network Officer or Authorised Person will use a revenue protection device to determine if you have used the Smart Ticketing payment method to enable payment of the fare for the journey.

-- If a Senior Network Officer or Authorised Person determines you have not used the contactless payment method correctly to enable the fare for the journey to be processed a warning or penalty infringement notice may be issued.
+- If a Senior Network Officer or Authorised Person determines you have not used the Smart Ticketing payment method correctly to enable the fare for the journey to be processed a warning or penalty infringement notice may be issued.

-- You may seek an adjustment to a fare you have been charged by contacting the Translink Contact Centre on 13 12 30, who will consider your request according to Translink's adjustment policy.
+- If you think there has been an error in a fare you have been charged you may seek an adjustment by calling the Translink Contact Centre on 13 12 30, who will review the details and consider your request according to Translink's policies.

-- To manage fare evasion risk Translink may limit the number of times a customer using a contactless payment method can use the features described at conditions 19 and 20.
+- To manage fare evasion risk Translink may limit the number of times a customer using a Smart Ticketing payment method can use the feature described at condition 25.

 - As per financial institution requirements, you are required to immediately notify the financial institution of the loss, theft or misuse of your credit or debit card.

-- Translink assumes no liability for any loss, theft, or unauthorised use of a contactless payment method.
-As the contactless payment method holder, you acknowledge that you are responsible for following your financial institution's procedures for reporting lost, stolen or misused credit or debit card.
-You also acknowledge that any person with access to your contactless payment method, or the card to which it is linked, may be able to access your travel history associated with that contactless payment method.
+- Translink assumes no liability for any loss, theft, or unauthorised use of a Smart Ticketing payment method.
+As the Smart Ticketing payment method holder, you acknowledge that you are responsible for following your financial institution's procedures for reporting a lost, stolen, or misused credit or debit card.
+You also acknowledge that any person with access to your Smart Ticketing payment method may be able to view your travel history and associated fare payments linked to the Smart Ticketing payment method.

-- Once a financial institution has blocked or cancelled a credit or debit card, any contactless payment method linked to the relevant credit or debit card cannot be used on a Translink service and will be blocked from accepting taps.
-There may be a short period between your financial institution cancelling or blocking the contactless payment method and the contactless payment method being blocked in the Smart Ticketing system.
+- Once a financial institution has blocked or cancelled a credit or debit card, any Smart Ticketing payment method linked to the relevant credit or debit card cannot be used on a Translink service and will be blocked from accepting taps.
+There may be a short period between your financial institution cancelling or blocking the Smart Ticketing payment method and the Smart Ticketing payment method being blocked in the Smart Ticketing system.
 You should contact your bank or financial institution if you become aware of any travel related transactions that occur during this period.

 Terms and conditions

-- Should you continue to use contactless payment methods after any changes are published on the Translink website you agree to be bound by those changes.
-If you do not agree to be bound by those changes, you must refrain from using the contactless payment method for travel on a Translink service.
+- Should you continue to use Smart Ticketing payment methods after any changes are published on the Translink website you agree to be bound by those changes.
+If you do not agree to be bound by those changes, you must refrain from using the Smart Ticketing payment method for travel on a Translink service.

 - These terms and conditions are governed by the laws of Queensland.
 As a user of Translink services, you submit to the exclusive jurisdiction of the courts of Queensland.